Architecture-Mechanism/bellande_rust_executable/README.md

-# bellande_rust_executable
+# Bellande Rust Executable

-Bellande Rust Executable is a library that makes rust code into an executable (BRE) library
+## Bellande Rust Executable is a library that makes rust code into an executable (BRE) library